Advertisement

 Colouring in

-Brooke’s attitude to design is perfectly illustrated by her Christmas tree, a bright beacon of non-traditional canary yellow.
+Brooke’s Christmas tree — a bright beacon of non-traditional canary yellow — perfectly illustrates her attitude to design.
 Needing an emotional lift during a difficult time, and in defiant response to a comment about the “proper way” to do Christmas (natural pine tree, ultra-traditional), Brooke drove to Republic in Newmarket and bought the loudest yellow tree.

 A table setting with a pink table cloth and white plates with red trimming